 Our favourite itineraries through the Vosges

-You only have a few days to spend in Vosges mountains?
+You only have a few days to spend in the Vosges mountains?
 Here are some sights that we recommend:

 The Route des Crêtes des Vosges